sonuuno2020/micrometer/README.md

 4. run the application

 > Second Method :

-download the jar file from src/target and run it: command : java -jar <jar_file_name>.jar
+download the jar file from src/target and run it:- command : java -jar <jar_file_name>.jar

+### Fetch application metrics :
+run the script file: This script curl the application endpoints in an infinite loop.
+In directory of run.sh file ----
+command : ./run.sh

+To see the application metrics : `http://localhost:8080/actuator/prometheus`